akshitt/DH302-tutorials/README.md

 # Additional content for DH 302 (2022) - Introduction to Public Health Informatics
+This repository contains additional material that may come handy while students work on their respective course projects.
+Prepared under the supervision of Prof. Ganesh Ramakrishnan by Akshit Srivastava & Atharv Savarkar.

 ## 1. MedMNIST
 [MedMNIST](https://medmnist.com/) is a large-scale MNIST-like collection of standardized biomedical images, including 12 datasets for 2D and 6 datasets for 3D.
 All images are pre-processed into 28 x 28 (2D) or 28 x 28 x 28 (3D) with the corresponding classification labels.